zearp/pumice-stream/README.md

 # Pumice Stream
 Pumice based on CentOS Stream, blatantly stolen from: [CentOS's alt images special interest gropup (sig-alt-images)](https://pagure.io/centos-sig-alt-images/kiwi-descriptions).
 A customised CentOS Stream install to my liking and for you to use, modify and make into your own.

 By default you'll get a very basic Gnome install.
 I use this as a daily driver on a bunch of systems.

 It should work out of the box on most hardware.
+I've included a lot of firmware packages --which could be removed to save space-- and the kernel should have drivers for most hardware.

 Dark mode is enabled by default and Cockpit is installed as well.

-I've included a lot of firmware packages --which could be removed to save space-- and the kernel should have drivers for most hardware.
+Open ```https://localhost:9090``` in a browser post-install to easily manage the system or virtual machines and such.

 I use Flatpak a lot so there are not many default apps installed.
 Just use the store to install what you need.
 Both ```epel``` and ```el repo``` repositories have been enabled.